 I included the Oxford comma as part of “Microsoft style guide > Punctuation > Commas”.
 An Oxford comma is added before the conjunction “and” in a list of three or more items.

 For titles, we capitalize the first word and lower case the rest according to “Microsoft Style Guide > Capitalization.”

-I removed a comma before the conjunction “and” as it was followed by a dependent clause, not an independent clause in sentence “The front part of the neural spines had well developed entheses, which was common among adult dinosaurs, and indicates the presence of large ligaments which helped support the massive head.”
+I removed a comma before the conjunction “and” as it was followed by a dependent clause, not an independent clause in sentence “The front part of the neural spines had well developed entheses, which was common among adult dinosaurs and indicates the presence of large ligaments which helped support the massive head.”
 According to “Microsoft style guide > Punctuation > Commas,” you need the comma before a conjunction between two independent clauses.

 The Chicago Manual of Style, 17th edition of text, 2017: